deepvk/emospeech/README.md

 # Emotional Text to Speech
-Official implementation of EmoSpeech, submited to SSW12
+Official implementation of EmoSpeech, accepted to SSW12

 ## How to run